johannesnicolaus/nfcore-chipseq-atacseq-uvpbs/README.md

 - Place all the `fastq.gz` files inside the `raw_data` directory.

 ### ATAC-seq
 Please refer to https://nf-co.re/atacseq/1.2.1/usage for more details.
+All files must be specified by its absolute path (starts with `/user1/tanpaku/okada/USERNAME/`).

 - Edit `samplesheet_atac.csv` within the `work` directory to include the following information at each column:
    1. `group`: The experimental condition (e.g. control, treatment)